If you have type 4 hair and wish for amazing and naturally looking crochet hair, then get ready to get all the tea on the types of crochet hair.

 How Do You Crochet Short Hair?

-If you have very short hair but are wishing to change up your look and are settled on crochet braids, then it is always possible.
+If you have concise hair but wish to change your look and are settled on crochet braids, then it is always possible.

-Now, it might be difficult to get your hair in the cornrows needed to complete your desired crochet style.
+Now, it might be challenging to get your hair in the cornrows needed to complete your desired crochet style.
 Then you can always do flat twisting instead.

 Another way of achieving crochet braids on short hair is the no cornrow method.